marrub--/Lithium/readme.md

 # Code

 The C code in `source/` is compiled to ACS bytecode with [GDCC](https://github.com/DavidPH/GDCC).
 It can be rather terse at times, and is scarcely commented, but it is hopefully understandable on its own.
-Please note that it is currently not under a free software license.
-You may use it as reference but do not copy code from the project without asking first.
+All text sources are CC0 public domain.

 To compile, generate a build file with `tools/genbuild.rb` and run `ninja`.